 Register DE: FCB Address

+Returned

-Returned Value:
+Value:

-Register
+Register A:

 Directory Code

-A:

-Register

-H:

 Physical or

+Register H:

 Extended Error

 The Set Directory Label function creates a directory label or updates the existing directory label for the specified drive.
 The calling process passes in register pair DE, the address of an FCB containing the name, type, and extent fields to be assigned to the directory label.
-The name and type fields of the referenced FCB are not used to locate the directory label in the directory; they are simply copied into the updated or created directory label.
-The extent field of the FCB (byte 12) contains the user's specification of the directory label data byte is:
+The name and type fields of the referenced FCB are not used to locate the directory label in the directory; they are simply copied into the updated or created directoy label. extent field of the FCB (byte 12) contains the user's specification of the directory label data byte.
+The definition of the directory label data byte is: